-How much do the critiques/developmental edits cost, and what do you get for your money?
+How much do developmental edits or evaluations cost?
+What do you get for your money?

 For full developmental editing, I charge $15.00 per 1,000 words.
-An edit of a 5000-word short story or novel excerpt would cost $56.25.
-A critique of an 80,300-word novel would be $1000.
+An edit of a 5000-word short story or novel excerpt would cost $75.00.
+A full edit of an 80,000-word novel would be $1200.
 I generally prefer to receive payment through PayPal, but I can take a check or money order by arrangement.
 Physical mailing costs are extra if we don’t work with electronic files.

 I will evaluate the content and craft of your story, chapter, or novel with an eye to making it market-ready.
 I will make suggestions for improvements, and may in some cases present you with alternatives.
 I will also flag grammatical errors, misspellings, and language problems as I spot them.
 (That said: I am not a copyeditor, and I cannot promise to catch every typo or missed comma.)

 “Lucy has a keen ability to spot even the vaguest of continuity errors, keeping her eye on the big picture through small details.
 She has a good grasp of story flow, consistency of character voice, imagery, and setting, so you won’t get a simple scan for typos and grammatical errors with this critique.
 The best part is she makes valid and workable suggestions rather than simply pointing out bumps in the road.
 Highly recommended if you’re looking for a second pair of eyes after that final draft.”

 I prefer to work with Word .docs because I can use Track Changes to make editorial comments directly in the file; if you prefer to send a hard-copy manuscript, I can make edits directly on the pages.
 You will be responsible for paying for the return postage.